 - Your health needs

-- Your preferred doctors and hospitals
+- Your favorite doctors and hospitals

 Exploring Part D and Prescription Drug Coverage

-When looking at Part D plans, consider:
+When you’re looking at Part D plans, consider:

 - The medications you take regularly